opnfv/armband/docs/release/installation/installation.instruction.rst

    | Tenant VM             | VM running in the cloud                                 |
    +-----------------------+---------------------------------------------------------+

-In the baremetal deploy all bridges but "mcpcontrol" are linux bridges.
-For the Jumpserver, if they are already created they will be used; otherwise they will be created.
+In the baremetal deploy all bridges but "mcpcontrol" are Linux bridges.
+For the Jumpserver, it is requried to pre-config at least admin_br bridge for the pxe/admin.
 For the targets, the bridges are created by the deploy script.

 **Note**: A virtual network "mcpcontrol" is always created.
 For baremetal deploys, PXE bridge is used for baremetal node provisioning, while "mcpcontrol" is used to provision the infrastructure VMs only.